pu2clr/PIC16F/projects/05-PWM-SPEED-COOLER/README.md

    - **Motor**: Connect the motor's positive terminal to the motor's power supply, and the negative terminal to the transistor's collector.
    - **Optional Flyback Diode**: Connect the anode to the transistor's collector and the cathode to the motor's power supply (positive).

-#### The sections below will show details about circuit and programming.
+#### The sections below will show you details about circuit and programming.

 ## PIC16F628A example